undyingjoker/HGDNet/README.md

         <div class="is-size-4 publication-authors">
         </div>
     </div>
-   📖</a> IEEE Transactions on Pattern Analysis and Machine Intelligence 2025
+    <a style="font-size: 18px;">📖 IEEE Transactions on Pattern Analysis and Machine Intelligence 2025</a>
 </div>
 <div>
 Large-scale high-resolution remote sensing images (LSHR) are increasingly adopted for object detection, since they capture finer details.
 However, LSHR imposes a substantial computational cost.
 Existing methods explore lightweight backbones and advanced oriented bounding box regression mechanisms.
 Nevertheless, they still rely on high-resolution inputs to maintain detection accuracy.
 We observe that LSHR comprise extensive background areas that can be compressed to reduce unnecessary computation, while object regions contain details that can be reserved to improve detection accuracy.
 Thus, we propose a hybrid Gaussian deformation module that dynamically adjusts the sampling density at each location based on its relevance to the detection task, i.e., high-density sampling preserves more object regions  and better retains detailed features, while low-density sampling diminishes the background proportion.
 Further, we introduce a bilateral deform-uniform detection framework to exploit the potential of the deformed sampled low-resolution images and original high-resolution images.
 Specifically, a deformed deep backbone takes the deformed sampled images as inputs to produce high-level semantic information,